 A complete list of Old Dominion University policies, including grievance procedures, can be found in the Catalog or online at the Monarch Citizenship website.

 Software Liability Disclaimer

-The software available for downloading through the video streaming site is freely available to anyone from third party software vendors.
-Old Dominion University does not sell, resell, or license any of the Software, and disclaims any responsibility for or liability related to the Software.
-Any questions, complaints or claims related to the Software should be directed to the appropriate vendor.
+The software available for download through the video streaming site is freely available to anyone from third party software vendors.
+Old Dominion University does not sell, resell, or license any of the software, and disclaims any responsibility for or liability related to the software.
+Any questions, complaints or claims related to the software should be directed to the appropriate vendor.

-There are inherent dangers in the use of any software available for downloading on the Internet, and Old Dominion University cautions you to make sure that you completely understand the potential risks before downloading any software.
-You are solely responsible for adequate protection and backup of the data and equipment used in connection with any of the software available for download on this page.
+There are inherent dangers in the use of any software available for download on the internet, and Old Dominion University cautions you to make sure that you completely understand the potential risks before downloading any software.
+You are solely responsible for adequate protection and backup of the data and equipment used in connection with any of the software available for download on this site.
 Old Dominion University will not be liable for any damages that you may suffer in connection with using, modifying or distributing any of this software.